Amriita/Learning-ReactJs/README.md

 ** Consider Parcel if you want a fast and easy to use bundler for your web application.
 ** Consider webpack if you want a bundler that can bundle your JavaScript files for usage in a browser

+# bable: It convert the JSX code into a javascript code ( React )
+Parcel is a manager of bable

+# Benefits of JSX:
+JSX enables React to display error and warning messages, which aids in debugging.
+With JSX, you can write large pieces of code in a more organized and simplified manner.